chop-dbhi/harvest-vocab/README.md

-ICD9 codes are hierachical therefore when I ask the questions, _"Give me all the patients who have a diagnosis in ICD9 367 (Disorders of refraction and accommodation)", then this should not only query 367, but all descendent diagnoses as well (which includes another 2 levels).
+ICD9 codes are hierachical therefore when I ask the questions, _"Give me all the patients who have a diagnosis in ICD9 367 (Disorders of refraction and accommodation)"_, then this should not only query 367, but all descendent diagnoses as well (which includes another 2 levels).

 This kind of query becomes difficult to write since you only have access to